vivek-nexus/google-meet-slack-integration/README.md

 This will be the text displayed in your slack status, during the meeting.
 Default text is `On a meet call • Reply may be delayed`.

 ### 3. Choose meeting status emoji
 This will be the emoji displayed in your slack status, during the meeting.
-Default emoji is `telephone_receiver`, which will looks like this 📞 on your slack status.
+Default emoji is 📞.

-> Make sure to copy paste the full emoji text from slack, in the specified format `telephone_receiver`.
-Make sure to not have any colon before and after the emoji.

 > Custom emojis available in your slack workspace are supported.
+They must be directly copy pasted from slack, with both the colons like `:bowtie:`

 **Click save** for the extension to start working.
 You should see a green banner which indicates that the extension is working.